-market power are each potential contributors to the equilibrium size of the pool of unemployed.
+and the accessibility of EGS employment expressed in terms of a cost of job search.
+Analogously, private employment opportunities are also characterized by a market determined wage rate, and the associated cost of job search.
+In this setting, (i) aggregate productivity slowdowns, (ii) sector and worker specific costs of job search, and (iii) oligopsonistic market power are each potential contributors to the equilibrium size of the pool of unemployed.
 This simple framework provides a number of insights into the positive and normative aspects of an EGS.

 1. A double-edged sword: An EGS embodies a policy mix.
 On one hand, it introduces contestability in labor hiring, expected to raise employment in imperfectly competitive labor markets.
 On the other hand, it also raises the reservation wage which reduces private employment in the standard way regardless of labor market structure.
 All else constant, the relationship between the EGS wage and private employment outcomes is accordingly non-monotonic, for a given level of access.
-Likewise, the relationship between the accessibility of EGS employment and private employment outcomes is also non-monotonic, for a given EGS wage.
+Likewise, the relationship between the accessbility of EGS employment and private employment outcomes is also non-monotonic, for a given EGS wage.